rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 {{#include ../interpreter/src/symbol.rs:DefSymbol}}
 ```

-How we handle these raw components will be covered in just a bit.
+Why this is how `Symbol` is defined and how we handle these raw components will
+be covered in just a bit.
 First though, we'll delve into the `Pair` type.

 ## Pairs of pointers